-Our next example – The CEO of a professional services company, Marty, poses a similar question to us.
-“Sales are ok, but the sales team seems very reactive and I don't have confidence in the pipeline they give me.
-The Director of Sales, Anne, always wants to chase the big clients and hit a home run, but the company needs some mid-sized clients to keep the lights on.
-Everything can't be a big deal.
+The CEO of a professional services company, Marty, poses a similar question about sales, saying, "Sales are okay, but the sales team seems very reactive, and I don't have confidence in the pipeline they give me.
+Anne's my Director of Sales always wants to chase the big clients and hit a home run, but the company needs some mid-sized clients to keep the lights on.
+After that, everything can't be a big deal.
 I'm not sure Anne is the right person to run the team.
-Can you talk to her?”
-When I talked to Anne, she lays out her plan to me.
-She tells me that they have a mix of mid-sized deals in the pipeline, but she truly believes that they can make a big splash with larger clients.
-Those clients take longer to land, but she knows they can win and they will be well worth the wait.
-I asked her how often she discusses this with Marty and she tells me that he sits in on the sales meeting every week and hears the plan.
-He should be up to speed.”
+Can you talk to her?"

-The good news is that both of these sales leaders could be saved IF they sit down and get on page with their respective CEOs.
-But in our experience, this does not happen nearly enough.
-Instead, CEOs are similar to Tom and Marty above and they wind up pulling the trigger quickly.
-Then they get another sales leader in place who they will equally not talk to.
-It is a vicious cycle which results in sales leaders turning over every 18 to 24 months.
+The good news is that these sales leaders could be saved if they sit down and get on the same page with their respective CEOs.
+But this does not happen nearly enough.
+Instead, CEOs react similarly to Tom and Marty above and pull the trigger quickly.
+Then they get another sales leader in place, and they repeat the same pattern.
+It is a vicious cycle that results in sales leaders turning over every 18 to 24 months.

 So what do you do about it if you are the CEO?
-That's easy – talk to your sales leader on a regular basis.
-Have a formal standing meeting (we suggest weekly) where you understand the sales leader's plan and progress.
-This does not have to be a long, drawn out meeting, but it does cover some basics.
-Here is a suggested agenda:
+That's easy – talk to your sales leader regularly.
+Then, have a formal standing meeting, preferably weekly, where you understand the sales leader's plan and progress.
+This does not have to be a long, drawn-out meeting, but it does need to cover some basics.